 “Mobile First” Branding

 User Experience methodologies add value and are central to the Brand User Experience philosophy we profess here at Agencia YOU.
-It is our raison d’être (modus operandi).
+It is our raison d’être.

 Although Mobile First is a strategy (as opposed to a methodology), it is also common to disciplines other than UX, such as front and back end dev and project management.
 It is part of UX’s arsenal and can be hugely relevant to Branding.

 Definition – What does Mobile First Strategy mean?
-According to Techopedia, the mobile first strategy refers to “…companies’ increasing tendency to design their products for mobile phones or devices before making correlate designs for traditional desktop and laptop computers.”.
+According to Techopedia, the mobile first strategy refers to “…companies’ increasing tendency to design their products for mobile phones or devices before making correlated designs for traditional desktop and laptop computers.”

 But what interests us in the Branding world about Mobile First is the way this strategy helps us focus on the essential traits and elements of what we’re trying to design and develop; better and more empathetic brands.
 This strategy is best defined by the person who coined the phrase in the first place; Luke Wroblewski in his book Mobile First… “Mobile first means that you start your design process off by designing for mobile.
 Once you have that done, you can easily modify the design for pc.
 The main reasoning behind this is that if you voluntarily constrain yourself to mobile, you will be forced to make decisions about what is really important, and what you need to focus on.
 By doing that, you will make decisions that you would never be forced to make when designing for pc first.
 The result is almost always a focused, cleaner, and more usable design.“

 Basically what this is saying is that one has to be more focused and efficient because mobile has less “room” to fill with secondary stuff.
-It’s the primary elements which must be identified and prevail.
-When we have less “room” (space or time) to get our point across, we’re forced to be more efficient.
+It’s the primary element which must be identified and prevail.
+When we have less room (space or time) to get our point across, we’re forced to be more efficient.

 So, how could we apply this to Brand development and what positive effect could it have?